Al Qaeda Organization in the Arabian Peninsula

 In all facets of its operations, AQAP benefited from the expertise and insights provided by its American members to target an English-speaking audience.
 Anwar al-Aulaqi — a former U.S.-based imam and later a leader of AQAP — was a charismatic figure with many English-language sermons available online.
 Over a few years, Aulaqi had gone from a radicalizer to an individual who now plays an increasingly operational role in AQAP.
 He has recruited individuals to join the group, facilitated training at camps in Yemen, and prepared Abdulmutallab for his attempted bombing of Northwest Flight 253.
 Samir Khan, an American jihadist blogger who traveled to Yemen in October 2009, helps oversee AQAP’s production of Inspire magazine.
 Together, Aulaqi and Khan drew on their understanding of the United States to craft a radicalizing message tailored to American Muslims.

-Despite the death in September 2011 of AQAP transnational operations chief and US person Anwar al-Aulaqi, the US judged AQAP remained the node most likely to attempt transnational attacks.
+Despite the death of AQAP transnational operations chief and US person Anwar al-Aulaqi, the US judged AQAP remained the node most likely to attempt transnational attacks.
 His death probably reduced, at least temporarily, AQAP's ability to plan transnational attacks, but many of those responsible for implementing plots, including bombmakers, financiers, and facilitators, remain and could advance plots.

 AQAP took control of Zinjbar and other areas in Abyan, Lahj, and Shabwah governorates in 2011 and held these locations for approximately one year until a government offensive drove them out in June.
 This fighting displaced over 100,000 persons.
 Mines, unexploded ordnance, and IEDs planted by AQAP, which deliberately targeted the civilian population, slowed, or prevented their return to their homes.
 At the end of the year, the UNHCR had registered more than 85,000 IDPs who returned to their homes.